“What does your company do?”

 • “Next-generation orchestration”

-What do any of these actually mean?
-They sound sophisticated but communicate nothing concrete.
+What do these actually mean?
+They sound sophisticated and communicate nothing concrete.

 Clear alternatives: